CCOLLOT/management-repo/README.md

             + *NOTE: for simplicity, the helm chart is defined in the Go-Template repository, but ideally we would deploy the chart to a proper chart repository before referencing in the the Go Template.
 Also, we could have put the k8s-related config in a dedicated repository to keep a better separation of concerns between k8s-related and source-code-related changes*

 + **New Microservice Repo** ([link to repo](https://github.com/CCOLLOT/coop-app-1))
     + Created on the fly by the `create-microservice.yaml` github workflow from the go-template repository, injecting the application's name into all template files.
+    + For day-2 operations (updating the k8s config or creating a new release of the application), developers can directly commit to this repository.

 + **GKE + ArgoCD + Port Exporter**
     + A GKE Autopilot cluster with ArgoCD and the Port Exporter
         + ArgoCD is syncing (from the `Management Repository`) the `argocd/app-of-app.yaml` application, which deploys all other applications under `argocd/applications`.
         + The Port Exporter detects (auto-discovery) our definition of a `Microservice` and reports it back to the Port UI.
-All properties (language, team etc.) and related entities (resources) can be seen (list of graph) and access via single entrypoint (the Port IDP)
+All properties (language, team etc.) and related entities (resources) can be seen (list or graph) and access via single entrypoint (the Port IDP)

 ![Screenshot](docs/port-autodiscovery.png)